Kevin transferred to the Bar in 2014, having practiced for the previous 14 years as a litigation solicitor.

-His experience as a solicitor included family, employment, civil, contentious probate, banking litigation, crime and regulatory work.
+His experience as a solicitor included family, employment, civil, contentious probate and banking litigation, (as well as crime and regulatory work historically).
 He developed contentious probate and banking as new areas of work for a leading north east Legal 500 firm.

 Kevin is well aware of solicitors’ requirements for exemplary service from their counsel; he has a reputation for putting clients at ease and advising them in a down to earth manner.

-One of Kevin’s specialist fields is family law, and he is a member of the Family Law Bar Association.
+One of Kevin’s specialist fields is Family Law, and he is a member of the Family Law Bar Association.
 He undertakes the full range of work, including private and public children cases and financial remedies.
 He has significant experience in cases involving acrimonious contact and residence disputes and in dealing with related injunctions under the Family Law Act and the Protection from Harassment Act.

-In general civil litigation Kevin has an expanding practice, including contentious probate, breach of contract, negligence (including road traffic), civil actions against the police, boundary disputes, landlord and tenant and injunction cases.
+In General Civil Litigation Kevin has an expanding practice, including contentious probate, breach of contract, negligence (including road traffic), civil actions against the police, boundary disputes, landlord and tenant and injunction cases.
 Kevin also has experience of regulatory work (and has appeared before the Health & Care Professions Council).
 He regularly undertakes trials in the civil courts.

-Kevin has an interest in planning & environmental work, particularly concerning development in Conservation Areas, Green Belt and in areas designated as AONB, SSSI/SPA/Ramsar.
+Kevin has an interest in Planning & Environmental work, particularly concerning development in Conservation Areas, Green Belt and in areas designated as AONB, SSSI/SPA/Ramsar.
 He holds a Masters Degree in this field and is happy to accept instructions in planning cases.

-Kevin also has an extensive paperwork practice and is committed to the prompt turnaround of papers.
+He also has an extensive paperwork practice and is committed to the prompt turnaround of papers.